JustAGhosT/home-lab-setup/docs/my-home-setup/README.md

 - Simplified cable management

 > For an in-depth analysis of universal docking station options, see
-> `centralized-docking-station.md`.
+> [Centralized docking station](centralized-docking-station.md).
 This guide evaluates options from basic USB-C
 > hubs to premium Thunderbolt 4 docking stations with KVM functionality, including
 > connection diagrams, cost-benefit analysis, and specific recommendations tailored to
 > our multi-device home lab configuration.